grantsrb/cogmtc/README.md

         of the language output for the current timestep is included as input into the action prediction.
 If false, the language output is not included.
+    "emb_ffn": bool
+        if true, will apply a feed forward network on any language embeddings used as input to the policy network. only applies when `incl_lang_inpt` is true.
+    "one_hot_embs": bool
+        only applies when using `incl_lang_inpt`. will ensure that all language embeddings used as input to the policy lstms are one-hot encodings if true.
     "lang_inpt_layer": int
         index of the lstm within the policy pathway to feed the lang prediction.
 0 means the earliest lstm, this is the default.